MyBaBB/Github_Issue_Tracker/README.md

 ## 🤝 Contributing

-We welcome contributions to **JobTrackr**!
+We welcome contributions to **GitHub Issue Tracker**!
 While the project is still in its early stages, it will continue to grow and evolve with time.

 For guidelines on contributing, please refer to [CONTRIBUTING.md](CONTRIBUTING.md). 🤗